 The FirstBio2Shipping project is set to deliver the first bio-LNG early 2024.
-The plant will produce around 2,400 ton/year of bio-LNG (or liquefied biomethane).
+The plant, located at the Attero site in Wilp, The Netherlands, will produce around 2,400 ton/year of bio-LNG (or liquefied biomethane).
 Attero will process domestic biowaste into 6 million Nm3 of biogas per year.
 Nordsol and Attero will jointly produce 2,400 tons/year high-purity bio-LNG and 5,000 tons/year liquid bio-CO2 from this biogas using Nordsol’s patented iLNG technology.
 Clean fuel supplier Titan, the exclusive long-term off-taker, will supply the bio-LNG to the maritime industry where it will cost-effectively substitute fossil fuels.

 “Nordsol is committed to making bio-LNG mainstream together with various partners.
 In 2021 we built the first Dutch bio-LNG installation to make road transport more sustainable.
 As a frontrunner, we are proud to also contribute to the decarbonization of the maritime sector, together with Titan and Attero.
 The FirstBio2Shipping project is intended to start a snowball effect, resulting in more and larger installations that help make shipping more sustainable.”